 To determine the role of Schwann cells in axon regeneration independent of development, we ablated Schwann cells specifically during axon regeneration.
-To do this, we chemogenetically ablated Schwann cells using the nitroreductase (NTR)/ronidazole system^{26,27}.

-Specifically, we used 37A:Gal4 to drive Schwann cell expression of UAS:NTR-RFP.
-First, we used the 37A:Gal4 driver to co-express UAS:EGFP and UAS:NTR-RFP and found that 95.7% of GFP-labeled Schwann cells expressed NTR-RFP (n = 95 GFP+ Schwann cells; 8 pectoral fins), demonstrating the feasibility of this approach to ablate most pectoral fin Schwann cells.
+To do this, we chemogenetically ablated Schwann cells using the nitroreductase (NTR)/ronidazole system [26,27].
+Specifically, we used 37A:Gal4 to drive Schwann cell expression of UAS:NTR-tagRFP.
+First, we used the 37A:Gal4 driver to co-express UAS:EGFP and UAS:NTR-tagRFP and found that 95.7% of GFP-labeled Schwann cells expressed NTR-tagRFP (n = 95 GFP+ Schwann cells; 8 pectoral fins), demonstrating the feasibility of this approach to ablate most pectoral fin Schwann cells.
 We treated these larvae with ronidazole and then assessed Schwann cell ablation.
-Compared to untreated controls, within 12 hours of ronidazole treatment NTR-RFP-labeled Schwann cell membranes had retracted and cell bodies had rounded.
-After 24 hours, all NTR-RFP-labeled Schwann cells within the pectoral fin musculature were absent and RFP-positive debris was visible in the fin (Supp Fig 3).
+Compared to untreated controls, within 12 h of ronidazole treatment NTR-tagRFP-labeled Schwann cell membranes had retracted and cell bodies had rounded.
+After 24 h, all NTR-tagRFP-labeled Schwann cells within the pectoral fin musculature were absent and RFP-positive debris was visible in the fin (S3 Fig).
 We then assessed the role of Schwann cells specifically during axon regeneration by ablating Schwann cells after transecting fin motor nerves labeled by abductor-specific zCrest:GFP.
 We found that axons in Schwann cell-ablated pectoral fins regrew, demonstrating that Schwann cells are dispensable for axon growth towards and into the pectoral fin (Fig 5C).
-However, while some zCrest:GFP-labeled axons were mistargeted to the adductor muscle in all fins (n = 52/52), there was an increase in the total length of mistargeted zCrest:GFP-labeled axon growth onto the adductor muscle in Schwann cell-ablated pectoral fins (Fig 5 D-E).
-Thus, Schwann cells are dispensable for axon regrowth but they are required during axon regeneration to promote target-selective axon growth in the pectoral fin.
+However, while some zCrest:GFP-labeled axons were mistargeted to the adductor muscle in all fins (n = 52/52 fins at 2 dpt), there was an increase in the total length of mistargeted zCrest:GFP-labeled axon growth onto the adductor muscle in Schwann cell-ablated pectoral fins (Fig 5D and 5E).
+Thus, Schwann cells are dispensable for axon growth in the pectoral fin.

-Given the close association of Schwann cells in the plexus (Fig 4 E-F) and the increase in axon mistargeting between muscles after Schwann cell ablation, we asked how Schwann cells promote target-selective axon regeneration at the plexus.
-Prior to axon transection, zCrest:GFPlabeled axons formed a "Y" shape comprised of nerves 1/2 and 3 that converged at the dorsal plexus and then exclusively innervated the abductor muscle (Fig 4E).
+Given the close association of Schwann cells in the plexus (Fig 4E and 4F) and the increase in axon mistargeting between muscles after Schwann cell ablation, we asked how Schwann cells promote target-selective axon regeneration at the plexus.
+Prior to axon transection, zCrest:GFP-labeled axons formed a "Y" shape comprised of nerves 1/2 and 3 that converged at the dorsal plexus and then exclusively innervated the abductor muscle (Fig 4E).
 In controls, at 2 dpt, regenerated zCrest:GFP-labeled axons formed a tightly fasciculated "X" structure, in which axons predominantly re-innervated the abductor muscle but a small fraction missorted at the plexus to innervate the adductor muscle (Fig 6A).
-In contrast to controls, axons in Schwann cellablated pectoral fins failed to coalesce at a single plexus "X".
-Instead, axons were defasciculated and entered both the abductor and adductor muscles at multiple entry points (Fig 6B).
-We qualitatively categorized the overall disorder of the plexus region and found that compared to controls, Schwann cell-ablated pectoral fins were more likely to have a severely disorganized dorsal plexus (p=0.0003 Fisher's exact test comparing categories Mild/Moderate with Severe in NTR-expressing animals treated with control (n = 11) or ronidazole (n=17)) (Fig 6C).
-Thus, we demonstrate via both genetic and chemo-genetic cell ablation that during axon regeneration Schwann cells promote axon fasciculation to organize growth through the dorsal plexus, thereby preventing axon mistargeting onto the incorrect muscle.
+In contrast to controls, axons in Schwann cell-ablated pectoral fins failed to coalesce at a single plexus "X." Instead, axons were defasciculated and entered both the abductor and adductor muscles at multiple entry points (Fig 6B).
+We qualitatively categorized the overall disorder of the plexus region and found that compared to controls, Schwann cell-ablated pectoral fins were more likely to have a severely disorganized dorsal plexus (p = 0.0003 Fisher's exact test comparing categories mild/moderate with severe in NTR-expressing animals treated with control (n = 11) or ronidazole (n = 17)) (Fig 6C).
+Thus, we demonstrate via both genetic and chemogenetic cell ablation that during axon regeneration Schwann cells promote axon fasciculation to organize growth through the dorsal plexus, thereby preventing axon mistargeting onto the incorrect muscle.